genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

 ## Define the position and instrument tables

-NOw add the relevant indices / primary keys for each table.
+Now add the relevant indices / primary keys for each table.

 position ID is pkey for position

-instrument id is pkey for INSTRUMENT_PRICE table, and INSTRUMENT_ID and COUNTERPARTY_ID nonunique indices for POSITION table + unique index on INSTRUMENT_ID + COUNTERPARTY_ID (so we can do a lookup in consolidator)).
+instrument id is pkey for INSTRUMENT_PRICE table, and INSTRUMENT_ID and COUNTERPARTY_ID

+nonunique indices for POSITION table + unique index on INSTRUMENT_ID + COUNTERPARTY_ID (so we can do a lookup in consolidator.

 Define a **trading_app-consolidator2.xml** file inside **trading_app-config/src/main/resources/cfg** This is where you define the consolidator logic.

-The consolidator needs to increase/decrease quantity for POSITION records based on TRADE table updates.
+The consolidator is going to increase or decrease the quantity for POSITION records, based on the TRADE table updates.
 It also needs to calculate the new notional.

 Add a new entry to **trading_app-processes.xml** with the consolidator2 process definition.